-The view over Kotor is one of the few places I first learnt about on Instagram.
 I’m sure you’ve seen it too.
-Looking down over the Old Town and the narrow bay, usually with a massive cruise ship in port.
+The view that looks down over Kotor Old Town and the narrow bay, usually with a massive cruise ship in port.

-It’s impressive in photos and believe me, even more so in person.
+The view is impressive in photos but believe me, it’s even more so in person.

 Now that I have finally been myself I can confidently say Kotor, from St John’s Fortress, has the most beautiful view in the Balkans.

 Don’t make the mistake I did and think Kotor is not worth the time.
 If you can’t take a dedicated trip to Montenegro at least take a day trip from Dubrovnik or a detour from elsewhere in the Balkans.

 I spent a few days in Kotor but honestly, you don’t need long to discover the best things to do, a one day itinerary should have you covered.

 Hike up to St John’s Fortress

 The view from St John’s Fortress is what brings most people to Kotor and honestly, there’s not much point in visiting Kotor if you don’t walk the 1350 steps to the top.
 If you’re unfit, it is definitely challenging but there are plenty of places to stop and rest as you go up.
 Don’t miss this.

-The hike takes around 45 minutes and the entrance fee is €3 (unless you enter before 8am when the entrance isn’t manned).
+The hike takes around 45 minutes and the entrance fee is €3 (unless you enter before 8am when the entrance is open).
 I think it’s nicest to visit first thing in the morning when you can have the place to yourself but I’m sure it’s lovely at sunset too.